Updated: Nov 5, 2021

 According to the Fences Act, owners must contribute equally to a “sufficient dividing fence”.

 If you and your neighbour do not have an adequate fence, both of you must pay for a fence to be built or repaired.
 Usually, each of you has to pay for half of the cost of the fence.
 However, the Fences Act makes it clear that if one neighbour wants a much larger or more extravagant fence than the other, the position is different.
-In that situation, it would be up to the neighbours to reach an agreement about their share the cost.
+In that situation, it would be up to the neighbours to reach an agreement about their share of the cost.
 If they disagree, then a court is empowered to make an order to resolve the deadlock.

-For most negotiations, a 50–50 split of fencing costs are the starting point.
+For most negotiations, a 50–50 split of fencing costs is the starting point.
 However, if you anticipate that your neighbour will not agree to such an arrangement, you should consider offering to pay a little more to assist to resolve the dispute.
 It will ultimately help your cause, particularly if a new or repaired fence is a high priority for you.
 A dispute with the neighbour could cost a lot more if it goes up to court.

 If you live next to land occupied by the government or council (e.g., a public park), the situation is generally different.
 In that case, you will have to pay the entire cost of building or repairing the fence.